raynaluzier/artifactory-go-sdk/docs/tasks.md

 Once the variables are set, the source file is verified that it exists in the directory and if so, uploaded from the provided source path to the target Artifactory path (`/repo/folder/path`).
 The result string of "Success" or "Failed" is returned.

+**File names and Artifactory path are both CASE SENSITIVE.** When we validate the provided file name against the files in the source path, we are able to set both the file name and files in the directory to LOWERCASE before comparing them.
+However, we have no way to do something similar with the Artifactory path.
+This is a behavior of the Artifactory API and not something we can control.

 #### Inputs
 | Name        | Description                                                                     | Type     | Required |
 |-------------|---------------------------------------------------------------------------------|----------|:--------:|